tylim88/FireSword/README.md

 }
 ```

-## In Case of Compiler Ignore Package.json Exports
+## In Case of Compiler Ignoring Package.json Exports

 If you see error like `Cannot find module 'firesword/firestore'` or `Cannot find module 'firesword/database'`, it means your compiler ignore `package.json` `exports` field.